How to police your boundaries without raising hackles

 If you want more than cooperation and compliance don’t use corrections.
 Use reinforcement of desired behavior.

-It makes it abundantly clear what you want (it instantly cuts out all other options you’d say “no” to).
+It makes it abundantly clear what you want (and instantly cuts out all other options you’d say “no” to).

-It increases motivation to perform the desired behavior (we’re all suckers for that dopamine shot from any reward).
+It increases motivation to perform the desired behavior (we’re all suckers for that dopamine shot from a reward).

-The hard part - why we don’t use them as much as we should
+Why then, don’t we use them as much as we should?

 Reinforcement works wonders.
 That’s their beauty.